E-8 ASDA Code of Ethics (2002, revised 2008, 2010, 2020, 2022)

 - Beneficence (“do good”).
 The student dentist has a duty to promote the patient’s welfare.

 - Students are encouraged to participate in community outreach programs in order to improve the dental health of the public.

 - Students should advocate access to care for patients who are unable to receive care due to physical or mental disability or financial hardship.

-- Ethnicity, religion, sex, sexual orientation, age, national origin, disability, or infectious disease status should not influence whether or not a patient is accepted by a student to receive care.
+- Race, ethnicity, religion, sex, sexual orientation, age, national origin, disability, gender identity, gender expression, socioeconomic status, language or infectious disease status should not influence whether or not a patient is accepted by a student to receive care.
 Furthermore, all patients should be treated with the same level of compassion, kindness and respect.